xmos/ai_tools/lib_nn/README.md

 Only XS3 based microcontrollers are supported with this library.
 The previous generation XS1 and XS2 based microcontrollers are not supported.

-XS3 based microcontrollers, like xcore.ai, have a vector unit with 256 bit wide registers and can operates in 8bit, 16bit or 32bit integer mode.
+XS3 based microcontrollers, like xcore.ai, have a vector unit with 256 bit wide registers and can operate in 8bit, 16bit or 32bit integer mode.

 The vector unit implements a hardware ring buffer that allows highly efficient computation of very deep convolutions.
 In each instruction the vector unit:
 * loads a vector of data;